ManchesterBioinference/BranchedGP/README.md

 # GPBranch

-GPBranch is a package for building Gaussian process models in python, using [TensorFlow](github.com/tensorflow) and [GPFlow](https://github.com/GPflow/GPflow).
+GPBranch is a package for building Branching Gaussian process models in python, using [TensorFlow](github.com/tensorflow) and [GPFlow](https://github.com/GPflow/GPflow).
 It has been created by Alexis Boukouvalas, James Hensman and Magnus Rattray.

 # Install